peijunbao/peijunbao.github.io/_pages/about.md

 News
 ======
 - [12/20] One paper is accepted by AAAI 2021.
-- [02/21] One paper is submited to IJCAI 2021 and  sucessfully passed the first phase of review (two phases totally).
+- [02/21] One paper is submited to IJCAI 2021 (sucessfully passed the first phase of review, two phases totally).
 <br />
 <br />